Deciding to Apply

 Yes, the Stephen M. Ross School of Business at the University of Michigan is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

-Only in location.
+Only in geographical location.
 Whether in Los Angeles or Ann Arbor, you will experience the same Michigan Ross EMBA.
-Both locations offer the same strong, general management curriculum, renowned Michigan Ross faculty, and high-quality learning and networking experiences during on-campus residencies.
+Both locations offer the same general management curriculum, renowned Michigan Ross faculty, and learning and networking experiences during on-campus residencies.
 Ann Arbor and Los Angeles follow the same schedule format, and you will benefit from selected shared residencies and integrated networking opportunities at either location.

 You can watch a recording of a virtual class session here or attend a live class at one of our monthly Preview Days events.
 Check our events page for the latest dates and locations.